 Ms. Waichler found herself in the role of a patient when she battled infertility for many years.
 The feelings of loss and helplessness she personally experienced were profound.
 She promised herself if she was successful in having a child she would do everything she could to help other people fighting infertility.

 She authored a second award winning book, Riding the Infertility Roller Coaster: A Guide to Educate and Inspire.
-This book won 2 best book of the year awards.
+This book won 2 best book of the year awards and 2 additional book awards.
 The response was so great she began doing individual and group counseling with people who had infertility.
 She volunteered for RESOLVE, a national infertility group, and went on to do a series of radio interviews, magazine articles, workshops, and speeches designed to inform and support men and women with infertility.

-Ms. Waichler lives in Chicago with her husband, Steve, and her daughter, Grace.
+Ms. Waichler lives in Chicago with her husband, Steve, her daughter, Grace, and mini Golden Doodle, Brandi..
 She loves to travel whenever she can and to spend time with friends and family.